lubianat/tiokhin2020/notes_by_lubiana.md

 A good practice is to "sanitize" user inputs: check if they are within reasonable values.

-There is a good introduction to assertive programming in [this blogpost](https://towardsdatascience.com/assertive-programming-in-r-36c3cc290930).

-I will implement it ussing the [assertive package](https://cran.r-project.org/web/packages/assertive/assertive.pdf).
+I will implement it ussing the [assertthat package](https://cran.r-project.org/web/packages/assertthat/index.html).

 lifespan : Positive integer.
 Lets set  a minimum of 500 and a maximum of 50 000 as reasonable max and minimum.